gesa/plex-dvr/README.md

 ## Using in Plex

 As of Plex Media Server v1.19.3, the postprocessing script _must_ be called from the Scripts directory inside the application data directory.
-For easy setup, use [the quick start](https://github.com/gesa/plex-dvr-run).

 ## Usage